1968 Olympics Black Power salute: San Jose statue

 Those who come to view the statue are allowed to participate by standing on the monument.
-Peter Norman is not included in the monument so viewers can be in his place; there is a plaque in the empty spot inviting those to "Take a Stand."
+Peter Norman is not included in the monument so viewers can be in his place; there is a plaque in the empty spot inviting those to "Take a Stand".
 Norman requested that his space was left empty so visitors could stand in his place and feel what he felt.

 The bronze figures are shoeless but there are two shoes included at the base of the monument.
 The right shoe, a bronze, blue Puma, is next to Carlos; while the left shoe is placed behind Smith.
 The signature of the artist is on the back of Smith's shoe, and the year 2005 is on Carlos's shoe.

 The faces of the statues are realistic and emotional.
 "The statue is made of fiberglass stretched over steel supports with an exoskeleton of ceramic tiles."
 Rigo 23 used 3D scanning technology and computer-assisted virtual imaging to take full-body scans of the men.
-Their track pants and jackets are a mosaic of dark blue ceramic tiles while the stripes of the track suits are detailed in red and white.
+Their track pants and jackets are a mosaic of dark blue ceramic tiles, while the stripes of the tracksuits are detailed in red and white.

 In January 2007, History San Jose opened a new exhibit called Speed City: From Civil Rights to Black Power, covering the San Jose State athletic program "from which many student athletes became globally recognized figures as the Civil Rights and Black Power movements reshaped American society."

-Melbourne

-On October 9, 2019 – known locally as Peter Norman Day – a bronze statue of Norman was unveiled in Melbourne, Norman's hometown.
-This statue, created by Louis Laumen stands at the side of Lakeside Stadium.
+In 2002, San Jose State students and faculty embedded the Victory Salute statue into their Public Art as Resistance project.